nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/sub-workflow-example.md

         date: '2013-08-07 16:49'
         message: ''
         version: '1'
 ---

-## A Quick Note About The Subworkflow Concept
+## A Quick Note About The Sub-workflow Concept

 {{! excerpt}}

-The subworkflow functionality is the ability to call a workflow from another workflow (creating inception-like workflows), and to pass it variables along the way.
-The main workflow is suspended while the subworkflow runs, and resumes when the subworkflow ends.
+The sub-workflow functionality is the ability to call a workflow from another workflow (creating inception-like workflows), and to pass it variables along the way.
+The main workflow is suspended while the sub-workflow runs, and resumes when the sub-workflow ends.
+{{! /excerpt}}

 This functionality is a great asset as it allows you to reuse your workflows and imagine powerful combinations.
-The best point is that you can dynamically choose the subworkflow that should be called using an [MVEL expression]({{page page='use-of-mvel-in-automation-chains'}}).
+The best point is that you can dynamically choose the sub-workflow that should be called using an [MVEL expression]({{page page='use-of-mvel-in-automation-chains'}}).

-{{! /excerpt}}

 ## Use Case

 The company SuperTech wants to implement an expense report validation workflow, with the following rules:

-*   Users should be able to fill in their expenses and attach the corresponding receipt.
+- Users should be able to fill in their expenses and attach the corresponding receipt.
-*   Each expense should be validated separately.
+- Each expense should be validated separately.
-*   Expense type can be chosen from a list (transportation, hotel or misc).
+- Expense type can be chosen from a list (transportation, hotel or misc).
-*   Expenses of 100 dollars or more have to be validated by the accounting service and the general manager, only by the accounting service if less.
+- Expenses of 100 dollars or more have to be validated by the accounting service and the general manager, only by the accounting service if less.
-*   If the document is validated, set its status to approved.
+- If the document is validated, set its status to approved.
-*   If the document is rejected, end the workflow.
+- If the document is rejected, end the workflow.

-{{#> callout type='info' }}

-Please note that this tutorial will mainly focus on explaining new workflow functionalities appeared with Nuxeo 5.7.2\.
-If you are using an older version of Nuxeo platform and / or if you wish to learn more about workflow basics, you may have a look at the [simple workflow example]({{page page='simple-workflow-example'}}).

-{{/callout}}

 ### How Will We Achieve This?

 Easy!
-We will take advantage of the subworkflow functionality introduced in Nuxeo 5.7.2.
+We will take advantage of the sub-workflow functionality introduced in Nuxeo 5.7.2.

-*   The user will call a workflow.
+- The user will call a workflow.
-*   Depending on the document values, we will call a subworkflow with the corresponding steps.
+- Depending on the document values, we will call a sub-workflow with the corresponding steps.
-*   The subworkflows will be made generic so that they can also be used in another context.
+- The sub-workflows will be made generic so that they can also be used in another context.

 ### How Are We Going To Create It?